greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/getting-started_2_1.md

 ---
-title: "The complete guide to starting a remote job"
+title: The complete guide to starting a remote job
-description: "This guide provides a full overview of what to expect and what to consider when beginning a new role as a remote worker in order to ensure success and wellbeing.
-Learn more here!"
+description: This guide provides a full overview of what to expect and what to consider when beginning a new role as a remote worker in order to ensure success and wellbeing.
+  Learn more here!
-twitter_image: "/images/opengraph/all-remote.jpg"
+twitter_image: /images/opengraph/all-remote.jpg
-twitter_image_alt: "GitLab remote team graphic"
+twitter_image_alt: GitLab remote team graphic
-twitter_site: "@gitlab"
+twitter_site: '@gitlab'
-twitter_creator: "@gitlab"
+twitter_creator: '@gitlab'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/getting-started_2_1/
+linkTitle: The complete guide to starting a remote job
+type: docs
 ---

 On this page, we're detailing considerations and tips for getting started in a new remote role.